gpetepg/python_tips/README.rst

 These tips are for beginner to intermediate Pythonistas who have a bit of experience with the language.
 I focused on general Python tips that I think are good to know.

 Please clone or fork, the notebooks are meant to be interacted with.
-The TOC do not work on GitHib.
+The TOC do not work on GitHub.
 ---------------------------------------------------------------------------------------------------

 If the page notebooks won't load on GitHub view them here: